zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 <INVITE_CODE>
 ```

-9. After creating my account, I can access the `/home` page.
+### Step 9.
+After creating my account, I can access the `/home` page.
  ![alt text](images/pic5.png)

-1. Looked around, I noticed some interesting thing, especially in `/home/access` page, where allowed me to download the VPN collection pack file.
+### Step 10.
+Looked around, I noticed some interesting thing, especially in `/home/access` page, where allowed me to download the VPN collection pack file.
 Turned on the `Inpect` tab and clicked the download button, the `Inspect` tab showed that when the button was clicked, the page sent the `GET` request to the address: `http://2million.htb/api/v1/user/vpn/generate`.
 My approach idea in this case is: `/api/v1` is the place to make and return invite code, return VPN collection pack file so, maybe I could use `curl` and try to send various of request to `/api/v1` and see what happen.

 ```bash
 	curl http://2million.htb\/api\/v1 -v